Product code: 119991 Category: Tag: View more products from...

 Overview

-The Poolex Silverline On/Off heat pump brings energy efficient pool heating and modern smart control together at a brilliant price point.
-Designed to comfortably heat home swimming pools, this reliable unit gets your pool up to temperature quickly and keeps it there without running up a massive electricity bill.
-It is built to adapt easily to a wide range of garden setups, giving you an affordable, dependable way to enjoy a perfectly warm pool all summer long.
+The Poolex Silverline brings energy efficient pool heating and modern smart control together at a highly competitive price point.
+Engineered to comfortably heat home swimming pools and above-ground garden pools, this reliable unit gets your water up to temperature quickly and maintains it efficiently, drastically reducing your electricity bills compared to traditional electric heaters.

 Highlights